 The crew of La Bella Vita is getting excited about our new crew of shipmates stepping on board.
-Shona, Hannah and Mike have been working hard preparing everything a board.
+Shona, Hannah, and Mike have been working hard preparing everything aboard.
 All of our PFDs are counted, bunks are made, food is stowed, and the lines are coiled.
 Our home for the next 17 days is shipshape and we cannot wait for the twelve new shipmates to arrive to complete our Bella family.
 All the staff are so excited and will be waiting patiently to see the first ferry carrying shipmates to show up in the horizon.
 We can’t wait to show all of you the beautiful surroundings that we will be learning to sail and scuba dive in for the next 17 days!

 Here is an introduction to the crew of Bella Vita:

 Shona is returning for her third Summer with ActionQuest, but is more excited than ever to return to her second family and the amazing waters of the British Virgin Islands.
 She has recently completed her Offshore Yachtmasters and Wilderness EMT, so will be filling two roles as a skipper and medical team this year.
 She graduated in 2013 with a degree in outdoor education and geography.
 Since then she has worked in several locations across Europe applying these skills to promote learning through experiential education.
-From a young age she has had a love for the outdoor and all sports, whether that be sailing and kayaking in the summer or snowboarding and mountaineering in the winter.
+From a young age she has had a love for the outdoors and all sports, whether that be sailing and kayaking in the summer or snowboarding and mountaineering in the winter.
 Her goal is to inspire and educate her students in a fun safe learning environment.

 Mike- dive instructor/mate